-Quick Take: TanStack Query v5 (released 2024) ships first-class TypeScript 5.8 generics, automatic caching, and background refetching.
+Quick take: TanStack Query v5 (released 2024, now at 5.101.4 as of late July 2026) ships first-class TypeScript 5.8 generics, automatic caching, and background refetching.
 It has over 42 million weekly npm downloads (npm stats, 2026).
 Define your types once, pass them to

 useQuery, and you get fully type-safe server state in every component.
-The pattern in this guide works with React 19.1 and TypeScript 5.8.Key takeaways:
+The pattern in this guide works with React 19.1 and TypeScript 5.8, and the library officially supports any TypeScript version released within the last two years.Key takeaways:

 useEffect + fetchintroduces race conditions you don't see until production- TanStack Query v5 generics infer return types from